BitSavvy-Solutions/AITut-CB-FullStackCourse/chapters/04-version-control-and-hosting/materials/03-web-hosting-and-deployment.md

 # Web Hosting and Deployment (Follow Any One)

-Learn how to host your website using platforms such as GitHub Pages, Netlify, or Vercel.
+- Read through [this](https://sjinnovation.com/beginners-guide-deploy-super-fast-website-nelify-or-github-within-minutes) documentation to deploy your local repo on GitHub pages.

-Choose any one platform and deploy a sample project.
+- Follow along this [tutorial](https://www.youtube.com/watch?v=iw4o2BZ0vy0) to deploy your GitHub repo on Netlify very easily.